As I walked

 By UNA

-at every threat of sun-break, they watched the beginning of this so
+and veiled windows at every threat of sun-break, they watched the beginning of

 THE SUN